FriendsOfCake/search/docs/filters-and-examples.md

 ## Custom filter

-You can create your own filter by by creating a filter class under `src/Model/Filter`.
+You can create your own filter by creating a filter class under `src/Model/Filter`.

 ```php
 <?php